-Risk Description How We Manage It Severity of Risk (RYG) Α Reduction in income beyond the level projected Monthly review meetingsPotential to switch scenarios Yellow В Permanent reduction in demand Maintain liaison with Sport England Adapt service to respond to new customer requirements Yellow С Further period of Covid-related lockdown Focus on Covid-safe operation.
+Risk Description How We Manage It Severity of Risk (RYG) A Reduction in income beyond the level projected Monthly review meetingsPotential to switch scenarios Yellow В Permanent reduction in demand Maintain liaison with Sport England Adapt service to respond to new customer requirements Yellow С Further period of Covid-related lockdown • Focus on Covid-safe operation.
 Red D Freedom Leisure cease to trade Maintain close relationship with Freedom Leisure - visibility of their cash-flow.
 Continue to liaise with Freedom's other client authorities.
 Yellow E Users are displaced by the delayed opening of Friary Grange Officers and Freedom Leisure will work with users to find temporary alternate venues A communications plan will ensure users remain engaged Yellow

-F The Council's overall financial position Ongoing monitoring of the Red

-means that financial support to financial implications of the

-discretionary services such as leisure pandemic.

-centres (including any new leisure The MTFS update will provide

-centre) needs to be reduced or scenarios of the Council's overall

-curtailed financial position to inform

-decisions on financial support for

-leisure centres.

-To continue to evaluate policy

-announcements and respond to

-consultations with the aim of

-influencing policy to address the

-noods of the Council
+F The Council's overall financial position means that financial support to discretionary services such as leisure centres (including any new leisure centre) needs to be reduced or curtailed Ongoing monitoring of the financial implications of the pandemic.
+The MTFS update will provide scenarios of the Council's overall financial position to inform decisions on financial support for leisure centres.
+To continue to evaluate policy announcements and respond to consultations with the aim of influencing policy to address the needs of the Council.
+Red Ba ckground documents